 Our client had recently won two merchandising agreements.
 He wanted our advice as to how to operate them.
-The first involved promotional material for a young, up-coming actress.
-The second involved merchandising for an established pair of celebrities with a significant social media & online following.
+The first involved promotional material for a young, up-and-coming actress.
+The second involved merchandising for an established pair of celebrities with a significant social media and online following.

 Merchandising agreement – protecting against risks

 After our client instructed us, we then prepared two bespoke merchandising agreements for him.
 Then we ensured that our client obtained the full rights to use the trademarks and brands of the individuals.
 Finally, we updated the corporate structure of our client to reflect the change in the business’s direction.